Fibfractal/StockBacktester/README.md

 # The next step

-1. To create a new form and a filter for the stocks that have given resent buy or sell signals.
-A stock screener.
+1. The next step is to create a stock screener for the current stocks signals.